-Below this section, not pictured, are Facebook-powered comments that allow other people to explain their suggestions or offer differing opinions.
+Below this section, not pictured, are comments (they look similar to Facebook’s comments, but Fruchter tells me that they’re actually a home-brewed platform) that allow other people to explain their suggestions or offer differing opinions.
 If you want to leave a rating, you’ll need to create an account via Facebook, Twitter or traditional email-based login.

 Each visitor has their own profile, and there is a ranking system that adds a bit of a gamification play to Get.com’s service.
 Answer questions and leave recommendations, you’ll get points.
 There’s no other stated rewards, but the bragging rights idea has shown to be effective in the past.

 Fruchter tells me that the site is presently running on $1 million in seed financing, but doesn’t specify the investors to the project.
 He further states that “initially we are launching a Q&A platform to begin helping users receive crowd-sourced product recommendations immediately.”
 This obviously leaves the door open for the service to take a more aesthetically pleasing front-end, with less effort required in order to gather recommendations.
 If I were to venture a guess, I’d say that Get.com is gathering data and users before finalizing which route to take.